-- Understand the assessment process for providing early help and intervention through the NSCP's Pathway to Provision Version 8, EHAF and the Early Help Unit. - Have a working knowledge of how the Nottinghamshire Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so. - Ensure that each member of staff has access to the child protection policy and procedures. - Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Understand the Prevent Duty and provide advice and support to staff on protecting children from the risk of radicalisation. - Understand the reporting requirements for FGM. - Encourage a culture of protecting children; listening to children and their wishes and feelings.
+- Understand the assessment process for providing early help and intervention through the NSCP's Pathway to Provision Version 9.1, EHAF and the Early Help Unit. - Have a working knowledge of how the Nottinghamshire Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so. - Ensure that each member of staff has access to the child protection policy and procedures. - Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2021 Annex A and B). - Understand the reporting requirements for FGM. - Understand and support children to keep safe when online and when they are learning at home (KCSiE 2021 Part Two and Annex D). - Encourage a culture of protecting children; listening to children and their wishes and feelings.